Kimberly Ferguson

 Kimberly N. Ferguson is an American politician from Massachusetts.
 Ferguson is a Republican member of Massachusetts House of Representatives from the 1st Worcester district.

 Education

 Ferguson earned a certificate in Education Leadership and Management from Fitchburg State College.
 Ferguson earned a Master of Science degree in Speech/Language Pathology from Worcester State College.

 Career

 In November 2010, Ferguson won the election and became a Republican member of Massachusetts House of Representatives.
 Ferguson defeated Kenneth John O'Brien and Jonathan B. Long.

+Committee Assignments

+For the 2025-26 Session, Ferguson sits on the following committees in the House: